Multipartite entanglement sudden death and birth in randomized hypergraph states: Randomized Hypergraph States

 \section{Randomized Hypergraph States}

 Instead of applying the perfect usual $C_e$ gate to obtain a pure HS, we define a randomization operator $R_P$ which introduces the application of probabilistic gates $\Lambda_{p_{|e|}}^{e}$ to the state $\ket{+}^{\otimes n}$, where $P=\{p_k\}_{k=1}^{n}$ is a set of probabilities (or randomness parameters).
-Thus, we consider a noise implementation of the generalized $C_e$ gate, in which with probability $p_{|e|}$ the gate succeeds and with probability $(1-p_{|e|})$ the gate fails.
+Thus, we consider a noise implementation of the generalized $C_e$ gate, in which with probability $p_{|e|}$ the gate succeeds (a hyperedge is created among the qubits) and with probability $(1-p_{|e|})$ the gate fails, which has the same effect as an identity operator \cite{PRA.89.052335.2014}.
 This allowed us to simulate the presence of noise in the construction of the states that can be used for quantum computational universality for hypergraphs \cite{SR.9.1.2019}.
-All the results are done concerning the randomness parameter $p_{|e|}$, which can be implicitly linked with time and is deliberately left indeterminate to accommodate various possible noise behaviors.
-As an example, $p_{|e|}=e^{-\kappa_{|e|} t}$ where $t$ is time and $\kappa_{|e|}$ is the decay constant.
-In this case, the gates probabilities decay to zero as a function of time.
+All the results are obtained concerning the randomness parameter $p_{|e|}$, which can be implicitly linked with time and is deliberately left indeterminate to accommodate various possible noise behaviors.
+As an example, $p_{|e|}=e^{-\kappa_{|e|} t}$, where $t$ might represent the time duration over which a quantum gate is actively applied or attempted and $\kappa_{|e|}$ is the decay constant.
+The decay could then signify a reduction in the probability of the success of gate as time progresses.

 To exemplify the procedure, consider the hypergraph $H_{3}^{(2)}$ in Fig. \ref{fig:fig1}.
-The randomization procedure produces the following state:
+The randomization procedure produces the following state,

 with $p_2$ and $p_3$ the randomness parameters for the application of the hyperedges of cardinalities $2$ and $3$, respectively.
 The spanning subhypergraphs $F_i$, $i=1,\ldots,4$, are schematically shown in Fig. \ref{fig:fig2}.
 Since all the gates $\Lambda_{p_{|e|}}^{e}$ commute, the order of application of these gates does not need to be specified.
 Due to the application of this randomization operator, we end up having randomized mixed states, contrary to the pure states that HS usually represent.
 These RH states will be denoted as $\rho^P_H$.
 Now we give a formal definition of RH states. \begin{definition}[Randomized hypergraph state] Let $\ket{H}$ be a hypergraph state.
 Its randomization operator is defined as